 We laughed, screamed and held on tight.

 It was a thrilling experience that wasn’t initially on my husband and my couples buckets list, but I wouldn’t hesitate to add it to yours.
+It turned out to be a great addition to my list of the top things to do before you die.

 Here’s a quick video of the action and me screaming: